 Poor depth perception, motion sickness, nausea, balance issues when walking (drifting or unsteadiness), poor coordination (like those experienced by patients with MS, Meniere’s Disease, inner ear disorders or sequela of a stroke);

 Problems concentrating (like someone with ADHD might experience), reading and comprehension issues, such as skipping lines when reading, words blurring and running together, losing one’s place when reading (similar to symptoms seen in those with learning disabilities);

 Shadowed vision, overlapping vision, blurred or double vision (comparable to symptoms experienced by MS patients); sensitivity to light, problems with reflection or glare;

 Feeling overwhelmed or experiencing anxiety when in big, open buildings with high ceilings and a lot of people, such as a department store or mall (like symptoms often seen in those with agoraphobia or anxiety).

 The Solution: Aligning Prism Lenses

-To address these debilitating symptoms and help our patients get their lives back, the optometrists at Vision Specialists of Michigan use a unique technique that involves adding prism to your lenses, which adjusts the image that the eye sees up or down, making it much easier for fusion to take place, and taking the strain off the extra-ocular muscles.
-Once this happens, the blurred vision, headaches and dizziness, and other symptoms markedly improve or disappear as if they were never there.
+To address these debilitating symptoms and help our patients get their lives back, the doctors at Vision Specialists use a technique that involves adding microprism to your lenses, which adjusts the image that the eye sees up or down and/or side to side, making it much easier for fusion to take place, and taking the strain off the extra-ocular muscles.
+Once this happens, the blurred vision, headaches and dizziness, and other symptoms markedly improve or disappear completely.